 Digital Vaccine Converter is part of the Digital Vaccine Toolkit tool set.
 The DV Converter tool converts Snort filters to Digital Vaccine syntax.
-The filters can then be imported to Digital Vaccine Toolkit formatted for use in DVT filter packages.
-The converted filters are treated as any other DVT filter package and can be managed by the Local Security Manager (LSM) on a TippingPoint IPS device or by the Security Management System (SMS).
+The filters can then be imported to Digital Vaccine Toolkit formatted for use in DVT flter packages.
+The converted filters are treated as any other DVT flter package and can be managed by the Security Management System (SMS).